-AMOUNTS RECOVERABLE ON CONTRACTS (WORK IN PROGRESS "WIP")
+AMOUNTS RECOVERABLE ON CONTRACTS (ACCRUED INCOME) AND ASSOCIATED ACCRUED LIABILITY

-The business has carried out a review of prior years' billing activity in order to identify what share of post year end billing relates to the previous financial year.
-This profile is then applied to the current year's budgeted billing in order to calculate the gross value of WIP at the year end.
-A provision is made against this gross valuation reflecting the estimated recoverability of the gross billable value.
-The WIP valuation is then validated by reviewing the actual billing between the year end and the time the accounts are prepared to ensure that actual performance is in line with the expected profile.
-Were the actual billing to differ to the budget but all other things remained equal, then a 1% variance in billing would equate to a movement in revenue of £77,443 (2021: £75,190).
-This in turn would result in a change in the associated cost of sale of £38,626 and an impact to profit of £38,817 (2021: £19,361).
+During each financial year, the business carries out a review of billing activity to identify what share of each month's billing relates to a period prior to the start of that financial year.
+The results of these reviews are then added to the data derived from similar reviews in previous financial years and demonstrate a materially consistent performance insofar as to the share of each given month's billing which relates to a prior financial year.
+A fundamental judgement made when performing these reviews is that the contracts entered into each year have performance obligations with similar characteristics to those entered into in previous years; for example that the value of the services provided to the client is transferred evenly over the period of time that the services are provided.
+We use this data to generate a profile of the share of post year-end billing which relates to a previous financial year.
+This profile is then applied to the current year's budgeted billing to calculate the gross value of accrued income at the year end, a further adjustment is made to this value to reflect the estimated recoverable value, this adjustment is not material and as such is not separately disclosed.
+The accrued income valuation is then validated by reviewing the actual billing between the year end and the time the accounts are prepared (representing approximately 60% of the value of accrued income) to ensure that actual performance is in line with the expected profile.

+Keystone's lawyers' fees are 100% variable and directly associated with the value of fee income produced.
+Accordingly, when the Group recognises a value of accrued income, it also recognises a directly associated accrued liability in respect of the fees payable to its lawyers for that work which equates to approximately 75% of the value of accrued income.

+Were the actual billing to differ to the budget but all other things remained equal, then a 1% variance in billing would equate to a movement in revenue of £70,383 (2023: £61,873).
+This, in turn, would result in a change in the associated cost of sale of £52,263 (2023: £45,515) and an impact to profit of £18,120 (2023: £16,358).